-TOPIC EMPLOYERS MAY ASK EMPLOYERS MAY NOT ASK Criminal Record Employers may ask the following series of questions: 1.
-Have you been convicted of a felony?
-Yes or no?
-It is unlawful for an employer to make any inquiry of an applicant or employee regarding: 2.
+Employers may ask the following series of questions:

+- 1. Have you been convicted of a felony?
+Yes or no? - 2.
 Have you been convicted of a misdemeanor within the past five years (other than a first conviction for any of the following misdemeanors: drunkenness, simple assault, speeding, minor traffic violations, affray or disturbance of the peace)?
-Yes or no? which no conviction resulted; 3.
+Yes or no? - 3.
 Have you completed a period of incarceration within the past five years for any misdemeanor (other than a first conviction for any of the following misdemeanors: drunkenness, simple assault, speeding, minor traffic violations, affray or disturbance of the peace)?
-Yes or no? the peace.
-For the purposes of 804 CMR 3.02 minor traffic viola-tions include any moving traffic violation other than reckless driving, driving to endanger and motor vehicle homicide.
-4. If the answer to question number 3 above is "yes" please state whether you were convicted more than five years ago for any offense (other than incarceration resulting therefrom, which ever date is later, occurred five or more years prior to the date of such inquiry, unless such person has Some employers are authorized to request, receive, view and/or hold criminal offender record information pursuant to state or federal law.
+Yes or no? - 4.
+If the answer to question number 3 above is "yes" please state whether you were convicted more than five years ago for any offense (other than a first conviction for any of the following misdemeanors: drunkenness, simple assault, speeding, minor traffic violations, affray or disturbance of the peace)?
+Yes or no?
+Some employers are authorized to request, receive, view and/or hold criminal offender record information pursuant to state or federal law.
 Any inquiry into the criminal record of an applicant must also contain language pursuant to M.G.L. c.
-276, § 100A. provision of any law to be guilty of perjury or of otherwise giving a false statement by reason of his failure to recite or acknowledge such Education/ Experience/ References/ Organizations Inquiry into the academic, vocational or professional education of an applicant for employment.
-Inquiry into the work experience shall also contain a statement that the applicant may include in such history any verified work performed on a volunteer basis.
-Inquiry into references. to determine how old the applicant is.
-Inquiry into the organizations which Lie Detector Test No questions.
-It is unlawful to require or administer a lie detector test as a condition of employment or contin-ued employment.
+276, s.
+100A.